konskons11/FungID/Readme.md

 ```

 ### Main Interface
-Upon launching the application, you will see the main interface divided into several sections:
+Upon launching the application, you will see the main interface divided into 2 main sections:

-Mode Selection

-supported image formats
-"*.jpg *.jpeg *.png *.bmp *.tiff"

-Training Mode: For training the model with new images.
+Training Mode: For training the model with new images (supported image formats *.jpg, *.jpeg, *.png, *.bmp, *.tiff)

-Testing Mode: For testing the model on new images or using a pre-trained model for classification.
+Testing Mode: For testing the model on new images or using a pre-trained model for classification (supported image formats *.jpg, *.jpeg, *.png, *.bmp, *.tiff).

+_NOTE: The supported image formats are *.jpg, *.jpeg, *.png, *.bmp, *.tiff, while the supported model format is *.h5_

 Parameter Adjustments